KainMason/C210-----C-/README.md

 - **Unit Testing:** Develop a comprehensive suite of unit tests to ensure accuracy and reliability, especially for edge cases.

 ## License
+This project is open-source and available under the [MIT License](LICENSE.md).

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------